anahitab/A-Deep-Learning-Model-to-predict-frames-from-Malmo-Env-in-real-time/docs/proposal.md

 ## AI/ML Algorithms Used

-The AI/ML algorithms that we are planning on using are deep learning models applied with classification task and dynamic programming.
+The AI/ML algorithms that we are planning on using are deep learning models applied with classification task and reinforcement learning.

 ## Evaluation Plan